 After the flight data has been retrieved, the app will display the number of photos taken and geotagged.
 At this point it’s best that you do not turn off the vehicle or the controller yet.

 After the flight is retrieved, click the “x” at the top left of the screen to go back into “Flight modes”.
-Here a job notification will appear on the upper left of the screen.
-Clicking on this button will open the jobs page.
-You can rename the job by clicking on the ellipses (…) on the top right.
+Here a flight notification will appear on the upper left of the screen.
+Clicking on this button will open the flights page.
+You can rename the flight by clicking on the ellipses (…) on the top right.